 The State of Database Deployments in Application Delivery

-To accommodate the growing chorus of customer demands, relentless competitive pressures, and non-stop market changes, companies are moving faster than ever to release applications.
-To accelerate application delivery, many development organizations rely on DevOps, Agile, and Continuous Integration/Continuous Delivery practices and tools.
+To account for growing customer demands, relentless competitive pressures, and non-stop market changes, companies are moving faster than ever to release applications.
+To speed up application delivery, many development organizations rely on DevOps, Agile, and Continuous Integration/Continuous Delivery practices and tools.
 But faster application development and shorter release cycles also mean more frequent database schema and logic changes.
 While the application release process has been fast-tracked through modernization and automation, the database release process has been neglected.

-In many organizations, database administrators (DBAs) still spend hours, sometimes days, manually reviewing database changes, script by script.
-By employing a slow, manual, error-prone process to update the database, application delivery is slowed down no matter how much the rest of the application release process is sped-up.
+In many teams, database administrators (DBAs) still spend hours, sometimes days, manually reviewing database changes, script by script.
+By employing a slow, manual, error-prone process to update the DB, application delivery is slowed down, no matter how much the rest of the application release process is sped-up.
 This bottleneck has a significant impact on the business.
 So, how much of a problem are database deployments for today’s enterprises?
 Who experiences it the most?
-And, would better automation of database deployments make it easier for companies to release new application innovation faster while minimizing risks?
+And would better automation of database deployments make it easier for companies to release new application innovations faster while reducing risks?

 The following key findings are taken from the 2018 Dimensional Research survey, The State of Database Deployments in Application Delivery, sponsored by Datical.